ethz-asl/cad-percept/cpt_selective_icp/README.md

 - For better alignment of Marker, deactivate Mesh Model.
 Marker can not be accessed through mesh.
 - There is a second interactive marker (red), which can be used to find closest facet ID to this marker.
 It is important to load the CAD first.
 Somehow the first projection on the facet is not shown in rviz.

-## Issues

-[] Check real-time capability and which processes take too much time.
-[] Although threading is used, if mapping_trigger is set to true, everything becomes very slow and the system crashes.

-## To Do Notes

-- Check that ICP filter and Input Filter do not the same twice